vmummer/cp-waf-k8s/README.md

 source cpalias.sh          << Load Aliase commands

-*Enable MicroK8s Add-ons:
+*Enable MicroK8s Add-on by running the following setup.sh:

-microk8s enable dns
-microk8s enable ingress
-microk8s enable hostpath-storage
+./setup.sh

 * Configure the Metallb - Load Balancer with the following command.
 It fills in the address required. cpmetallb